Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Small-ball probabilities for Gaussian measures in Banach spaces

 \end{proof}

-The next result establishes a technical approximation condition which is useful in combination with \Cref{prop:CM_bound}, and uses it to establish property $M(\gamma, E)$ for Gaussian measures on Banach spaces.
-As discussed in \Cref{sec:notation}, this extends previous results which establish the $M$-property when $X$ is a Hilbert space or $X = \ell^p$, $1 \leq p < \infty$.
+The next result establishes a technical approximation condition for sequences in $X$ by elements of $E$, which is useful in combination with \cref{prop:CM_bound}, and applies it to establish property $M(\gamma, E)$ for Gaussian measures on Banach spaces.
+As discussed in \cref{sec:notation}, this extends previous results which establish the $M$-property when $X$ is a separable Hilbert space or when $X = \ell^p$, $1 \leq p < \infty$, and $\gamma$ is a diagonal Gaussian measure.
+In particular, this is a natural analogue for Banach spaces of Corollary~3.8 of \citet{DashtiLawStuartVoss2013}, which proves the $M$-property in separable Hilbert spaces.

 \begin{corollary} Let $X$ be a separable Banach space equipped with a centred nondegenerate Gaussian measure $\gamma$. \begin{enumerate}[label=(\alph*)] \item Let $(r_n)_{n \in \Naturals} \to 0$ and $(x_{n})_{n \in \Naturals} \subset X$.
 If